 Compared to the early, Wild West era of drone flight, the Civil Aviation Authority has tightened up on the requirements for drone operators, and anyone from your council must be up-to-date with all the regulations surrounding drone flight to ensure you don’t fall afoul of civil aviation or health and safety rules.

-Run once a month, each course will have limited numbers, and is designed to give business operators of drone technology sufficient knowledge and understanding required to effectively and safely operate these devices within the law.It will not only give you an understanding of what operators need to do to ensure safety in flight but also why this is required and how environmental, human, and technological factors can affect flight.
+Run on demand, each course will have limited numbers, and is designed to give business operators of drone technology sufficient knowledge and understanding required to effectively and safely operate these devices within the law.It will not only give you an understanding of what operators need to do to ensure safety in flight but also why this is required and how environmental, human, and technological factors can affect flight.

 CAA Parts 101 impose specific requirements on operators of unmanned aircraft that must be followed in order to ensure compliance with regulations.